google/WebFundamentals/src/content/en/updates/2016/12/imagecapture.md

 The API enables control over camera features such as zoom, focus mode, contrast, ISO and white balance.
-Best of all, Image Capture enables access to the full resolution capabilities of each available camera.
+Best of all, Image Capture enables access to the full camera resolution capabilities.
 Previous techniques for taking photos on the Web have used snapshots from a video stream, which are lower resolution than those available for still images.